aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

 ![](https://github.com/IBMDeveloperUK/Machine-Learning-Models-with-AUTO-AI/tree/master/Images/Data_Source.png)

-## We will now work through the different aspects of configuring our AutoAI experiment and discuss the Classification Models that are created.
+## We will now work through the different aspects of configuring our AutoAI experiment and discuss the pipelines that are created.